scripting/feedToMasto/README.md

 These are things I believe, or goals I have.

-* The network of RSS publishers and readers should be part of the Fediverse. feedToMasto enables the flow of RSS content into the Fediverse.
+* The network of RSS publishers and readers should be part of the Fediverse. feedToMasto enables the flow of RSS content into the Fediverse via Mastodon.

 * To provide good simple working code for the Mastodon API.
 I had to do too much work to figure out how to get what amounts to a Hello World script up and running.
 Now you don't have to do all that work.

 * You should be able to build feed-based utilities without giving any thought to reading feeds.
 Reading a feed should be as easy as reading a JSON file.
-This app illustrates how that works, using the reallySimple package.
+This app illustrates how that works, using the <a href="https://github.com/scripting/reallysimple">reallySimple package</a>.

 * I want to get some code out there into the Mastoverse, to start building a rep in the community.